Ceasar/Encyclopedia/src/Word_superiority_effect.rst

+.. include:: index

 ================================================================================
 Word superiority effect
 ================================================================================

-The word superiority effect (WSE) refers to the phenomenon that people have better recognition of letters presented within words as compared to isolated letters and to letters presented within nonword (orthographically illegal, unpronounceable letter array) strings
+The **word superiority effect** (WSE) refers to the phenomenon that `letter recognition`_ is better when letters are presented within words as compared to when letters are isolated or presented within nonword (orthographically illegal, unpronounceable letter array) strings.